stonefl/stonefl.github.io/_posts/2015-02-20-a-quick-reference-of-markdown.md

 ## 1. Block Elements

-### 1.1 Paragraph and Line Breaks
+### 1.1 Paragraphs and Breaks

-Paragraphs consist of one or more consecutive lines of text and they are separated by one or more blank lines.
+Paragraphs consist of one or more consecutive lines of text that are separated by one or more blank lines.
 If a line contains only spaces, it is a blank line.
 Blocks of text separated by one or more blank lines will be parsed as paragraphs.
 If you want to create a line break, simply end a line with two or more spaces, then hit Return/Enter.

 ### 1.2 Headers